iOSSDK-DocuSign/iOS-offline-templates-sdk/README.md

 License
 =======

-The DocuSign Native iOS Offline Templates SDK is licensed under the following [License](LICENSE.docx).
+The DocuSign Native iOS SDK is licensed under the following [License](LICENSE.docx).